sketchplugins/plugin-directory/README.md

 - [Symbol Master Renamer](https://github.com/miguelangelnarvaezgo/symbol-master-renamer), by Miguel Angel Narvaez: Simple plugin to rename and organizing the master symbols with '/'.
 - [Bold It](https://github.com/ysjn/bold-it), by ysjn: Bold-it is a super simple plugin that bolds user-specified keyword in selected text layers.
 - [Sketch Retain Text Color](https://github.com/johnmcclumpha/sketch-retain-text-color), by johnmcclumpha: Retain the original color of text layers when applying a Text Style.
-- [Stickers](https://github.com/romannurik/Sketch-Stickers), by Roman Nurik: A Sketch plugin that lets you browse and quickly drag+drop stickers (specially tagged layers) in your Sketch Libraries.
 - [Symbol Swapper](https://github.com/sonburn/symbol-swapper), by Jason Burns: Swap the selected symbols and/or symbol instances to a master of the same name in a library.
 - [Excel Content Sync](https://github.com/wousser/SketchExcelContentSync), by Wouter Bron:
 - [Sketch Data Faker](https://github.com/paintedbicycle/sketch-data-faker), by paintedbicycle: A Sketch data plugin providing data for you mockups from Faker.js
-- [Sketch Topographic](https://github.com/ziven27/Sketch-topographic), by ziven27: Display Topographic Information
 - [Atlassian Vendor Sketch Plugin](https://github.com/atlassian/sketch-plugin), by Atlassian Design: Design your next Atlassian app with our component libraries and suite of Sketch tools 💎
 - [stuffing](https://github.com/Ashung/Sketch-Stuffing), by Ashung: A DataSupplier plugin which supplies chinese data.
 - [Sketch Style Master](https://github.com/aparajita/sketch-style-master), by Aparajita Fishman: Sketch plugin for renaming shared styles